A Balrog in the Closet

 The king paused in the doorway, turning to look back at his son.
 "Yes, Legolas?" he wondered.

-"Could you read me a story?"
-Legolas wondered, holding up the thick book.
+"Could you read me a story?" the prince wondered, holding up the thick book.

 Though he felt a twinge of guilt as he hoped he had not been too harsh on his young son, Thranduil turned and stepped out into the hallway without another word.
-He was about to close the door behind him but paused when he heard his son's cry.
+He was about to close the door behind him but paused when he heard the prince's cry.

 "I am only going to be around the corner," Thranduil said, starting to get slightly impatient now as he reentered the room.
 He did not have time for Legolas' game anymore.
 "I–!"
 But he stopped, startled, when he saw tears streaming freely down the Elfling's face.
 "What is wrong, ion-nín?"

-Legolas didn't say anything immediately, though he opened his mouth to try to form his answer a couple times in between the sobs that shook his small frame.
-"Don't leave, Ada!" he finally repeated, his tears causing his voice to waver.
-"Don't leave... like Naneth..."
+Legolas didn't say anything immediately, though he opened his mouth to unsuccessfully try to form his answer a couple times in between the sobs that shook his small frame.
+"Do not leave, Ada!" he finally repeated, his tears causing his voice to waver.
+"Do not leave... like Naneth..."

-Thranduil closed the door behind him before he quickly walked toward the bed.
-"What do you mean, penneth?" he asked as he sat down beside his distressed son and wrapped his arms around him.
+Thranduil closed the door behind him before he quickly walked over to the bed.
+"What is the meaning of this, penneth?" he asked as he sat down beside his distressed son and wrapped his arms around him.
+Though he could not deny he was perplexed.
 "I am not..."

 The king was at a loss for words, a feeling unfamiliar to him, not having any idea where Legolas was getting this idea from.
-But he was concerned when he felt his son's breathing was much quicker than it should have been, and he sighed as he began to rub his back.
+But he was concerned when he felt his son's breathing was much quicker than it should have been, and he sighed as he began to rub calming circles into his back with a ringed hand.
 "Calm yourself, penneth," he murmured soothingly.
 "Slow your breathing."

 Legolas held his breath for a short moment, and Thranduil could tell he was trying to comply.
-But he quickly let it out again as his tears continued to fall, small sobs still causing his rapid breathing.
-The king held the Elfling closer and rested his chin on top of his head as he continued to cry, and he closed his eyes as he began to hum the lullaby his wife had sung to Legolas since he was born.
-Its effect was almost instantaneous, and the prince's body relaxed soon after he heard his father's quiet voice.
-His tears slowed as his sobs were quieted, but his breath would still quickly catch once in a while.
+But he quickly let it out again as his tears continued to fall, small sobs still causing his rapid breathing and his small form to shake.
+The king held the Elfling closer and rested his chin on top of his head as he continued to cry, and he closed his eyes as he began to hum the lullaby Helinniel had sung to Legolas since he was born.
+Its effect was almost instantaneous, and the prince's body relaxed soon after he heard his father's quiet, timbre voice.
+His tears slowed as his sobs were quieted, though his breath would still quickly catch once in a while.

 "There," Thranduil said when he felt Legolas' sporadic gasps had stopped as well, noticing he had not released his tight hold on his robe.
 Clearly, he had no intent to let go of him.
-He moved back a little to gaze at the small Elf he was holding on his lap, brushing back some of his blond hair behind his ear before gently wiping away some of the tears that stained his cheeks with his thumb.
+He moved back a little to gaze at the small Elfling he was holding on his lap, brushing back some of his blond hair behind his ear before gently wiping away some of the tears that stained his cheeks with his thumb.
 "Now, tell me what this is about.
-Calmly please, penneth."
+Calmly, please."

 A moment passed before Legolas hesitantly met his father's gaze.
 "I was trying to keep you awake with me tonight, Ada," he muttered, his eyebrows knitting together.